-- O.3.B.4 The Head of School/Service will, where appropriate, interview named individuals identified in the complaint, will carefully consider any documentary evidence, and will seek to reach a fair resolution of the issues. - O.3.B.5 The named individuals may be accompanied to interviews by a member of staff or a student of the University, or a staff member from the Students' Union Advice Centre (in the case of students), or a Trades Union representative (in the case of staff). - O.3.B.6 The Head of School/Service will normally conclude the investigation within 20 working days.
-Where a Head of School/Service is not able to conclude the investigation within 20 working days, they will write to the complainant via the Student Complaints Officer to provide an update on the progress of the investigation and indicate when it is expected that a response will be made, which will be within 10 working days. - O.3.B.7 The Head of School/Service will produce a report addressing all key aspects of the complaint and say whether the complaint is substantiated, in whole or in part.
-Where the complaint has been fully or partially upheld, the Head of School/Service will provide an apology and will set out the actions that have been recommended and/or have been put in place. - O.3.B.8 On receipt of the completed report, the Student Complaints Officer will forward it to the student together with information of the next stages of the Student Complaints Procedure if appropriate. - O.3.B.9 Where a complaint has been upheld, it may be necessary for the Head of School/Service to consider disciplinary action under the University's Staff Disciplinary Policy.
-In this event, further consideration of the complaint will no longer remain within the scope of the Student Complaints Procedure and the student will be informed accordingly.
-The Head of School/Service will offer to meet the student to discuss what immediate steps may be taken, without prejudice to any action taken under, or to the outcomes of, the Staff Disciplinary Policy. - O.3.B.10 Where a complaint has been upheld, the Student Complaints Officer will advise the Head of College/Service Director as appropriate and will provide the Complaint Outcome Report.
+- O.3.B.7 The Head of School/Service will produce a report addressing all key aspects of the complaint and state whether the complaint is substantiated, in whole or in part. - O.3.B.8 Where the complaint has been fully or partially upheld, the Head of School/Service will provide an apology and will set out the actions that have been recommended and/or have been put in place. - O.3.B.9 Where a complaint investigation has been undertaken by a colleague independent to School/Service from which the complaint originates, it is the responsibility of the independent investigator to inform the School/Service of the outcome. - O.3.B.10 On receipt of the completed report, a member of the Governance team will convey the outcome and any accompanying documentation to the student together with information regarding the next stages of the Student Complaints Procedure. - O.3.B.11 Where a complaint has been upheld, it may be necessary for the Head of School/Service to consider disciplinary action under the University's Staff Disciplinary Policy.
+In this event, further consideration of the complaint will no longer remain within the scope of the Student Complaints Procedure and the student will be informed accordingly. - O.3.B.11.iThe Head of School/Service will offer to meet the student to discuss what immediate steps may be taken, without prejudice to any action taken under, or to the outcomes of, the Staff Disciplinary Policy.